Kenny Bednarek: Early life

-Born in Tulsa, Oklahoma, Kenny and his fraternal twin brother, Ian, were adopted by Mary Bednarek and moved to Rice Lake, Wisconsin.
+Born in Tulsa, Oklahoma, Bednarek and his fraternal twin brother, Ian, were adopted by Mary Bednarek and moved to Rice Lake, Wisconsin.
 Both brothers took to running youth track starting in the second grade.
-Running for Rice Lake High School, Kenny won seven individual state titles and led his team to a 4×400 relay championship.
+Running for Rice Lake High School, Kenny won seven individual state titles and led his team to a 4 × 400 relay championship.
 His 20.43 was the number one high school 200-meter time in the nation in 2018.

 He also played football at Rice Lake, scoring 17 touchdowns as a wide receiver, kick returner and on jet sweeps during his junior and senior years, recorded on videos posted on the recruiting website hudl.com.
 He also starred as a gunner on special teams.
 During his senior year, his Rice Lake Warriors teams won state championships in both track and football.
 Bednarek holds Wisconsin all-class records for 200 and 400 meters and the Division 2 record for 100 meters.

-Junior College
+Collegiate career

-He did not qualify academically for a major four-year university so he enrolled at Indian Hills Community College in Ottumwa, Iowa.
+Bednarek did not qualify academically for a major four-year university, so he enrolled at Indian Hills Community College in Ottumwa, Iowa.
 He said, "I had a goal to go to university after JUCO, but obviously God (had) a different plan."

-At Indian Hills, Bednarek ran the fastest indoor 200m in the US, the #2 time in the world for the indoor season, which ranks him tied as the #13 individual on the all time indoor list.
+At Indian Hills, Bednarek ran the fastest indoor 200 m in the US, the #2 time in the world for the indoor season, which tied him as the #25 individual on the all time indoor list at the time.